kefaslungu/resourceMonitor/addon/doc/en/readme.md

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.

 # Version history:
+## Version 23.06
+situation where resourceMonitor doesn't work properly due to unavailability of wireless adapters has been fixed.
 ## Version 23.05.1
 wlanReporter NVDA-addon is now part of resourceMonitor!